 Images: River Deben (left), Rendlesham Church (left-centre), Loudham Hall (right-centre), Deben Estuary (right)

-Explore the headings below
+Click on the headings below to explore

 The watermeadows near to Rendlesham are in the floodplain of the River Deben and so can get very wet and boggy when there is heavy rain.

 Please take extra care when crossing railway level-crossings and remember to Stop.
 Look.
 Listen!

 There are several places to eat and drink along both routes.
 Check out the links below.

 Station House Café at Wickham Market train station

 The Duck restaurant and pub

 There is also a village shop on the B1078 Ash Road

 The Ufford Crown restaurant and pub